 Collaboration across Degrees: You will have the opportunity to study alongside, and learn from, peers from the other degree programs who may be working in other sectors.
 This intentional opportunity for cross-sector interaction allows for creative possibilities for collaboration, perhaps even on the Capstone Action Project.

-Suzanne Atkin's education started on the job including at organizations as diverse as the World Bank, the Department of Defense, and high tech companies.
+Suzanne Atkin's education started on the job at organizations as diverse as the World Bank, the Department of Defense, and high tech companies.
 She is also owner of Workplace Harmony, a training and consulting firm.
-As an executive secretary, she became aware of communication and how it can be less or more effective.
-After returning to higher education as an adult learner, she earned two Bachelor of Science degrees: in Social Science and Communication Studies.
-After earning her MA in Communication Studies, she now teaches in the social sciences for several universities.
+As an executive, she became aware of the power of communication and how it can be less or more effective.
+After returning to higher education as an adult learner, she earned two Bachelor of Science degrees in Social Science and Communication Studies.
+After earning her MS in Communication Studies, she now teaches in the social sciences for several universities.
 Her interests include the change process, identity, relationships, and communicating in the digital age.